social-sin/yokai-senjafuda/pages/world-of-senjafuda.md

 The third slip, for Daichin (or Ōchin) of the Hakkaku-ren, features the familiar tengu caricature with the phrase, “The fuda tengu who lives on Mount Kuramae.”
 This is a pun on Mount Kurama, the peak near Kyoto where Minamoto no Yoshitsune, according to legend, was trained in martial arts by the Great Tengu.
 Kuramae, meanwhile, is a neighborhood in Edo.

-The fourth slip is a different copy of the Starr slip discussed on a previous page.
+The fourth slip is a different copy of the Starr slip discussed in a previous section.
 The Starr collection understandably contains several copies of this slip.

 ##### Collectors and Oni
 Unlike foxes and tengu, oni have no intrinsic connection with the history of senjafuda.
 But the sheer frequency with which they occur as pictorial motifs in senjafuda ensures that at least some of their appearances will be self-referential.
 And indeed, there are several charming examples of oni interacting with senjafuda pasters or collectors, or with votive slips themselves.

+{% include feature/image.html objectid="coll096;coll004;coll003;coll108" width="100" %}

 The slips above depict, from left to right: